starringjane/wordpress-blade/docs/livewire.md

 ## Private properties and model binding

-Use private properties for if data should not be available to the $wire attribute
+Use private properties for data that should not be available to the $wire attribute

-Only use public properties if you want to change or access it with the $wire attribute
+Only use public properties if you want to access it with the $wire attribute

 Public properties do not need to be added to the data of the render function